bob-and-alice/port/README.md

 # Port Scanner

-This program is a simple but powerful network tool designed to help you scan ports on your machine or any other machine over the internet.
+This program is a simple but powerful network tool designed to help you scan ports on your machine.
 Whether you're a developer trying to ensure that your server is configured correctly, or just a curious user wanting to check if certain ports are open or closed, this script has got you covered.

 The tool lets you choose between different modes of operation: